List of NFC champions: Background

-The record for the most regular season wins by an NFC champion is 15, by the 1984 San Francisco 49ers, the 1985 Chicago Bears and the 2015 Carolina Panthers, each with a 15–1 record.
-Six NFC champions have won 14 games.
-The 1982 Washington Redskins had the fewest wins of any NFC champion, with eight wins and just one loss in the strike–shortened 1982 season.
-The fewest wins by an NFC champion in a complete season were by the 1979 Los Angeles Rams, 2008 Arizona Cardinals, and the 2011 New York Giants.
-All three had nine wins and seven losses.
+The record for the most regular season wins by an NFC champion is 15, by the 1984 San Francisco 49ers, the 1985 Chicago Bears and the 2015 Carolina Panthers, each with a 15–1 record in a 16-game season, and the 2024 Detroit Lions with a 15–2 record in a 17-game season.
+Excluding the strike-shortened 1982 season, the fewest wins by an NFC champion in a complete season were by the 1979 Los Angeles Rams, 2008 Arizona Cardinals, and the 2011 New York Giants, who each had a 9–7 record.

 Tom Landry was the head coach for five NFC championships, more than any other head coach.
 Landry coached the Dallas Cowboys to NFC championships in 1970, 1971, 1975, 1977 and 1978.
 Joe Gibbs coached four NFC champions, and Bud Grant, Bill Walsh and Mike Holmgren each coached three.
 Holmgren and Dick Vermeil both won NFC championships for two different franchises.
 Holmgren was the head coach of the 1996 and 1997 NFC champion Green Bay Packers and of the 2005 NFC champion Seattle Seahawks.
 Vermeil was the head coach of the 1980 NFC champion Philadelphia Eagles, and 19 years later was the head coach of the 1999 NFC champion St. Louis Rams.

 Roger Staubach and Joe Montana were each the starting quarterback for four NFC championships, more than any other quarterback.
 Staubach was the starting quarterback for the 1971, 1975, 1977 and 1978 Dallas Cowboys.
 Montana was the starting quarterback for the 1981, 1984, 1988 and 1989 San Francisco 49ers.
 Fran Tarkenton, Troy Aikman and Kurt Warner were each the starting quarterback for three NFC champions.
 Warner accomplished this for two different franchises, the 1999 and 2001 St. Louis Rams and the 2008 Arizona Cardinals.
 Joe Theismann, Phil Simms, Brett Favre, Eli Manning and Russell Wilson were each the starting quarterback for two NFC champions, although Simms missed the NFC Championship Game in one of those seasons (1990) due to injury.